scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 * `name` is a human-readable name for the asset.
 Not necessarily unique.
 * `symbol` is a shorthand symbol for the asset.
 Between 0 and 4 characters.
 Not necessarily unique.
 May be omitted.
 * `denomination` determines how balances of this asset are displayed by user interfaces.
 If `denomination` is 0, 100 units of this asset are displayed as 100.
 If `denomination` is 1, 100 units of this asset are displayed as 10.0.
 If `denomination` is 2, 100 units of this asset are displays as .100, etc. Defaults to 0.
+* `from` are the addresses that you want to use for this operation.
+If omitted, uses any of your addresses as needed.
 * `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 * `username` and `password` denote the user paying the transaction fee.
 * Each element in `initialHolders` specifies that `address` holds `amount` units of the asset at genesis.